ec-europa/europa-component-library/.github/CONTRIBUTING.md

 2. Create a change log entry for the release:

-    * You'll need an [access token for the GitHub API](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+    - You'll need an [access token for the GitHub API](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 Save it to this environment variable: `export GITHUB_AUTH="..."`
-    * Run `npm run changelog`.
+    - Run `npm run changelog`.
 The command will find all the labeled pull requests merged since the last release and create a change log entry with all the changes and links to PRs and their authors.
 Copy and paste it to `CHANGELOG.md`.

 3. Merge the changelog update.

 4. Make sure you are logged in. `npm whoami` will show your npm username if you are logged in.
 Otherwise, please run `npm login`.

-5. Pull the latest `master` branch.
+5. Pull the latest `v1` branch.

 6.  **Do not run `npm publish`.
 Instead, run `npm run publish`.**